The Emu Oil Institute

 Candida is a yeast, similar to a fungus.
 It most often affects the skin around the nails or the soft, moist areas around body openings.
 Diaper rash in babies can be from one type of candidal infection, as can thrush (white patches often found in the mouth.)
 Women may develop another form of candidal infection in and around the vagina.
 This is called a yeast infection.

-The photos below are of the hand of a subject who is plagued by what his doctor has called a "skin fungus".
+The photos below are of the hand of Dennis who is plagued by what his doctor has called a "skin fungus".
 With his occupation in the construstion industry, his hands are exposed to wet concrete, dry lumber, and a lot of abuse.
 His hand was washed with Emu oil soap and pure Emu oil was applied three times per day for 6 days.
 The results were amazing!

 As you can see, after 6 days of Emu oil use the hand is looking much better; fresh pink skin has appeared in place of the old, pocked skin.